TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-migration-dma.md

 ## **Recommended steps**
 - Make sure that you are using [the latest version of Data Migration Assistant](https://www.microsoft.com/download/details.aspx?id=53595)
 - Check whether you chose proper target server type.
-It should be Azure SQl Database Managed Instance
+It should be Azure SQL Database Managed Instance

 ## **Recommended documents**
 - [Perform a SQL Server migration assessment with Data Migration Assistant](https://docs.microsoft.com/sql/dma/dma-assesssqlonprem)